TrudyCyns/TrudyCyns/README.md

 * 🌍  I'm based in Entebbe, Uganda
 * ✉️  You can contact me at [gnabasirye0@gmail.com](mailto:gnabasirye0@gmail.com)
-* 🧠  I'm learning Python
+* 🧠  I'm learning Python and JavaScript

 ### Skills